james-alvey-42/james-alvey-42.github.io/_posts/2019-05-01-stylefiles.md

 ## Default Styling

 As a final, slightly more complicated point, we can also make this the default style so that the second line above is not needed.
-To do this, add the following line to the file `/anaconda3/lib/site-packages/matplotlib/pyplot .py`,
+To do this, add the following line to the file:

+`/anaconda3/lib/site-packages/matplotlib/pyplot.py`,

 {%highlight python%}
-matplotlib.style.use('ja')
+matplotlib.style.use('ja') # Add this line
 {%endhighlight%}

 again, replacing the name as necessary.